Professional Medical School Application Advising

 10Have you shadowed any physicians?

 Our medical school applications advising team consists of MD’s, medical students, and applications advising.
 Our team creates a unique plan for each student.

 We add a Free Introductory Hour to every package, so students can meet their team and develop a customized study plan before beginning their paid package hours.
-All unused hours are refundable, so you can try our medical school applications advising risk-free.

 Application Documents Review